EU urges Spanish and Catalan leaders to talk

 Article 155 of the Spanish constitution, which allows for a direct rule of the autonomous region by the central government, could be applied progressively.

-But dialogue seemed excluded with the Catalan leader Carled Puigdemont as long as he would not come back to the constitutional legality.
+But dialogue seemed excluded with the Catalan leader Carles Puigdemont as long as he would not come back to the constitutional legality.

 Some in the Spanish government are now thinking that only new elections in Catalonia and the arrival of new leaders in the region would allow a dialogue between Madrid and Barcelona, according to the sources.